 Several Distance Learning instructors require that exams be administered by a qualified proctor.
 For these classes, written proctor verification is required by UW-Superior to ensure the academic integrity and credibility of our programs, and to maintain accreditation.

 On campus, proctoring is normally available through Student Support Services (SSS) in Swenson Hall Room 1024, Monday through Friday, from 8 a.m. until 4:30 p.m.
 (Students should plan to start by 3 p.m.).
 Please contact Jason Ihlenfeldt at SSS by calling 715-394-8087 or emailing email@example.com at least two business days in advance or the desired testing time to make an appointment.

-It might be possible to arrange after-hours proctoring, if necessary, at the Distance Learning Center (DLC) in Old Main Room 103, or (with a week's notice) the Jim Dan Hill Library.
+It may be possible to arrange alternate proctoring, if necessary, at the Distance Learning Center (DLC) in Old Main Room 103, or (with a week's notice) the Jim Dan Hill Library.
 The contacts for these alternate arrangements are Beth Hebert for the DLC and Laura Jacobs for the Library.

 If you are not able to take your examination at UW-Superior, you need to arrange to have your exam administered by an approved proctor.
 You are responsible for arranging the proctor, who must meet UW-Superior standards.